 There are numerous free tenancy agreement templates you can find online that will cover all the necessities, such as the amount of rent payable, how often it should be paid and the duration of the tenancy.
 These templates can simply be edited to include your specific information.

-If there are other clauses you want to include, such as no smoking in the property or no pets, then you may need to add these in yourself.
+If there are other clauses you want to include, such as no smoking in the property or no pets in the rental property, then you may need to add these in yourself.
 For the first tenancy agreement, you may feel more comfortable having a property professional look over it to make sure everything is in order.

 Carry Out A Property Inventory